Once a year – for the past 26 years, or so they say – Maralal “town” a Samburu county lying on the edge of the Laikipia plateau comes to life.

 All in all, the Maralal Camel Derby is filled with unexpected fun, frustration and dust – with a few spits here and there.
 Children, adults to various nationalities from all over the world can participate, and “battle” it out over the 10km amateur and 21km semi-professional race.
 The 2km camel triathlon is a fantastic experience, and tests your wit, glamor stance, and consists of a 2km camel race, 5km bike ride and a 3km run.

 Amid celebration and solely dependent on man, beast, handler and divine intervention there are those who will have the opportunity to finish the race.
 A joyful song and dance from the beautiful Samburu women heralds the arrival of the derby winner.
 At this point, I have to remind you that this is an international cultural exchange festival that brings the world to Maralal and Maralal to the world.
-Maralal is a small town and is quickly developing; perhaps you will be one of the lucky few travelers that visit sooner rather than later.
+Maralal is a small town and is quickly developing.
+Perhaps you will be one of the lucky few travelers that visit sooner rather than later.

-Lucy Njeri, Senior Safari Specialist
+Written by Lucy Njeri, Senior Safari Specialist at IKON

 If you want to be a part of a unique “Out of Africa” experience, then Kenya should be your ideal destination.
 Go beyond the standard Big 5 viewing and experience a safari vacation in Kenya, the place where safari travel originated.